We may receive commission if you decide to use counseling services through BetterHelp or other resources on our website.

 Cognitive behavioral therapy

-CBT fosters a collaborative relationship and recognizes that you’re an expert on your own problems, making this therapy distinctly advantageous for African Americans.
+Cognitive behavioral therapy (CBT) fosters a collaborative relationship and recognizes that you’re an expert on your own problems, making this therapy distinctly advantageous for African Americans.
 Culturally adapted CBT further helps by focusing on Black American culture, including spirituality, family issues, and identity.
 CBT helps you target specific problems and how to solve them.

 Trauma-focused cognitive behavioral therapy

-TF-CBT is an intervention designed to reduce cultural trauma in Black American youth.
+Trauma-focused CBT (TF-CBT) is an intervention designed to reduce cultural trauma in Black American youth.
 It’s a relatively short-term approach and can be used to treat PTSD and reduce negative responses and maladaptive behaviors arising from exposure to trauma.
 It maximizes parental engagement in supporting their children.

 Medications may be utilized along with mental health therapies, which most often include psychotherapy, also called talk therapy.
 In some cases, talk therapy alone may be all that’s needed.
 In more severe cases, medications may be used first or throughout treatment.
 Medication use is based on your individual needs, personal preferences, and medical situation.
 Commonly used medications include antidepressants, antianxiety drugs, stimulants, antipsychotics, and mood stabilizers.
 Each medication has potential side effects, so consider your options carefully.